Vivien Chan is a design historian, educator, writer, and imagemaker based in the UK.

 Space

 I’m also interested in multi-disciplinary research methodologies and archives.
 Moving through space and experiencing it holistically forms my thinking of the research itself.
-Touching the page, tasting and smelling the market, navigating the landscape, making light or deep conversation, all help to ground myself in the work.
+Touching the page, tasting and smelling the market, navigating the landscape, making light or deep conversation, moving from place to place, all help to ground myself in the work.